apollographql/apollo-tooling/packages/apollo-server-codegen/ARCHITECTURE.md

 to be created requires knowledge of the `Author` type, in particular that it's `id` field is type `string`.

 To solve this problem, the `IR` generator, [`getSDLFromIR`](/IR/index.md), works in two phases: it first compiles the SDL into a "typeless" representation, where the only basic type knowledge needed for the later construction of federation-aware types is created.
 Then, it injects that basic global type knowledge back into itself, to form the final, federation-aware `IR`.

+> Typically, `buildSchema` from `graphql-js` could be used to get the general type information, however in the case of Federation the SDL may be ill formed for `buildSchema` (undefined directives, extended classes that aren't otherwise defined, etc.), so that is not possible in this case.